R. Gary Klausner: Early life and education

-Klausner was born in Los Angeles, California, in 1941.
+Klausner was born in Los Angeles, California in 1941.
 He graduated from Loyola High School.
-He received a Bachelor of Arts degree (1963) and Bachelor of Science degree (1964) from the University of Notre Dame.
+He received a Bachelor of Arts degree in 1963 and a Bachelor of Science degree in 1964 from the University of Notre Dame.
 He received his Juris Doctor from Loyola Law School in 1967.

-Military and state judicial career
+Career

-He served in the United States Army from 1967 to 1969, serving during the Vietnam War as a captain.
+Klausner served in the United States Army from 1967 to 1969, serving during the Vietnam War as a captain.
 He then was a deputy district attorney in the Los Angeles County District Attorney's Office from 1969 to 1974.

 He served as a court commissioner of the Pasadena Municipal Court from 1974 to 1980.
 Governor Jerry Brown appointed him as a judge on the Pasadena Municipal Court in 1980.
 In 1985, Governor George Deukmejian elevated Klausner to the Los Angeles Superior Court bench, where he served until 2002.
 Klausner became supervising judge of the Criminal Departments in 1991 and assistant presiding judge in 1993; he was presiding judge from 1995 to 1996.
 In this role, Klausner opposed a merger of the municipal and superior courts.

 Federal judicial service

-Klausner was nominated by President George W. Bush on July 18, 2002, to be a Judge of the United States District Court for the Central District of California to the seat vacated by William Duffy Keller.
+Klausner was nominated by President George W. Bush on July 18, 2002, to be a United States district judge of the United States District Court for the Central District of California to the seat vacated by William Duffy Keller.
 Klausner, a Republican, was recommended for the post by a unanimous vote of a local bipartisan committee that screens potential judicial nominees, and his nomination was uncontroversial.
 Klausner was rated "well qualified" by a substantial majority of the American Bar Association's Standing Committee on the Federal Judiciary.
 He was confirmed by the United States Senate on November 14, 2002, by voice vote, and received his commission the following day.